 Separate container for grinding dry ingredients: A separate Vitamix container is available for grinding dry ingredients with a slightly different blade design than the containers for wet ingredients.
 Containers designed to grind dry ingredients have a "DRY" label near the top of the unit.
 While the dry container does a slightly better job of grinding grain than the wet container, neither compare to the finely ground grain that can be achieved with a dedicated grain grinder like the Wondermill.

-Blender containers are available in 64 ounce, and 32 ounce sizes.
-All new containers use the improved Eastman Tritan plastic, which is BPA free.
-The ideal size container for grinding grain is the new 32oz, as you must grind grain in small batches.
+Blender containers are available in 64, 48, and 32 ounce sizes.
+All new containers use the improved Eastman Tritan polycarbonate, which is BPA free.
+The ideal size container for grinding grain is the new 32oz dry container, as you must grind grain in small batches.

 I personally feel that a Vita-Mix is the most important investment anyone can make for their health, an investment that will continue to give the gift of health every day.
 When I founded Aviva, Vita-Mix was one of the first companies that I contacted, as I felt it was vital that I offered my health conscious customers the same product that I personally use daily.